billyBillLiu/airbnb-review-dashboard/README.md

 >
 > ### 7/27/24
 >
-> - 🚧 Allow user to sort by date and star rating and see number of listings
 > - ✅ Update backend modelling to have a listing object for each user's reviews
-> - 🚧 Update the backend Review model to store the reviewee's Airbnb id and name
+> - 🚧 Allow user to sort by date and star rating
+> - ✅ Add an indicator showing the number of reviews being displayed
 >
 > ### 7/26/24
 >